terminaldweller/cgrep/README.md

 git submodule init
 git submodule update
 mkdir build
-cmake ../ -DLLVM_CONF=llvm-config-15 -DCMAKE_CXX_COMPILER=clang++-15 -DUSE_MONOLITH_LIBTOOLING=ON
+cmake ../ -DLLVM_CONF=llvm-config-15 -DCMAKE_CXX_COMPILER=clang++-15 -DUSE_MONOLITH_LIBTOOLING=ON -DLLVM_PACKAGE_VERSION=15.0.0
 make
 ```
-The 3 variables denote the llvm-config executable name, the clang++ name and finally, the last one tells cmake whether to build using the single c++ libtooling library or just use the old way with all the libtooling libraries.<br/>
+The 4 variables denote the llvm-config executable name, the clang++ name and finally, the 3rd one tells cmake whether to build using the single c++ libtooling library or just use the old way with all the libtooling libraries.
+The last one lets cmake know which version of llvm/clang is being used.<br/>

 ## Usage